 Sodium: 213 vs. 656.

-More Healthy Salad Dressing Recipes
+More Healthy Dressing and Dips Recipes

 - Healthy poppy seed dressing

-Healthy Ranch Dressing with Greek Yogurt
+Healthy Ranch Dressing (with Greek Yogurt)

 Ingredients